near/core-contracts/lockup/README.md

 ) -> Self;
 ```

-It requires to provide `LockupStartInformation` and `VestingSchedule`
+It requires to provide `LockupStartInformation` and `VestingScheduleOrHash`

 ```rust
 /// Contains information about the transfers.
 Whether transfers are enabled or disabled.